Overflight Fees In The Middle East

 2. Can operators negotiate overflight fees with Middle Eastern countries?

 Yes, operators can sometimes negotiate overflight fees, especially if they have regular flights over the same routes.
-Bulk permits or long-term agreements can be discussed with civil aviation authorities to potentially reduce the cost of flying over Middle East.
+Bulk permits or long-term agreements can be discussed with civil aviation authorities to potentially reduce the cost of flying over the Middle East.

 3. Are there any discounts available for overflight fees?